-Improvements could be on the way for South Wichita shopping center
+Improvements could be on the way for south Wichita shopping center

 “We’ve seen that everything usually goes to the east or west side of town,” Blick said.

-The purpose of the CID is to update and beautify the shopping center at the corner of Broadway and 47th street.
-It contains an Ollie’s and a Dollar Tree.s
+The purpose of the CID is to update and beautify the shopping center at the corner of Broadway and 47th Street.
+It contains an Ollie’s and a Dollar Tree.

-“To go back into the infrastructure of the area, maybe parking lots, maybe curb cuts, maybe a façade,” said City of Wichita District 4 Council Member Jeff Blubaugh.
+“To go back into the infrastructure of the area, maybe parking lots, maybe curb cuts, maybe a façade,” said Council member Jeff Blubaugh.
 “Something to improve the overall area.”

 Shopping center renovations will help attract business and draw more people to the area, according to Blick.